 Terms of International Scholar Awards

-Please use the dropdowns below to review the International Scholar Award terms and frequently asked questions.
-Items are explained in the order they appear in your financial aid award letter.
+Please review the International Scholar Award terms and frequently asked questions.
+Items are explained in the order they appear in your financial aid offer.

 Estimated Cost of Attendance

 Represents the estimated total cost to attend Cornell for one academic year.
 The cost of attendance includes expenses that are billed, such as tuition, mandatory fees, housing, dining, and health insurance.
 It also includes out of pocket expenses we know students will incur, such as books and supplies, transportation and personal and miscellaneous.